 What is the Extinction Method?

-The Extinction Method is also knows as the Cry-it-Out Method.
+The Extinction Method is also known as the Cry-it-Out Method.
 When following this sleep training method, you lay your baby down, say goodnight, and walk out of the room until they’re asleep.
 And if they wake in the night, you stay out and wait until they fall back asleep.

 Some parents think letting your baby cry at all during the sleep training process means you’re following the Cry-it-Out method…nope!
 Tears are pretty much always going to be a part of sleep training, but that does not mean your baby is “crying it out.”